Submissions

 Proofs

-The Editors reserves the right to correct errors in grammar, spelling or punctuation, to clarify obscurities and remove redundancies, to improve infelicities of style, to enhance or change the way the paper is organized, and to ensure that the paper (text and graphics) conforms to the Journal’s requirements.
-No major changes will be made without consulting the author.
+The Editors reserve the right to correct errors in grammar, spelling, or punctuation, to clarify obscurities and remove redundancies, to improve infelicities of style, to enhance or change the way the paper is organized, and to ensure that the paper (text and graphics) conforms to the Journal's requirements.
+No significant changes will be made without consulting the author.

 Research Report